Chillwave/autoGrabYourTabs/README.md

 ## Usage

-1. Make sure you have YouTube videos open in different tabs in Chrome.
+1. Ensure you have tabs open for the websites from which you want to gather links.

-2. Click on the AutoGrab YouTube Tabs icon in the Chrome toolbar.
+2. Click on the AutoGrab Your Tabs icon in the Chrome toolbar.

-3. In the popup, click "Fetch YouTube Links."

-4. A text file named like `ytLinks_YYYYMMDDTHHMMSS.txt` will download with all your gathered YouTube links.
+3. In the popup window, you'll see checkboxes for each domain from your open tabs, along with the number of tabs open for each.

+4. **Select the sites** you are interested in by checking the corresponding boxes.

+5. Click the **"Fetch Links"** button.

+6. The extension will download a text file containing the links from your selected sites, with the filename indicating site names and the current timestamp.